Legal history of income tax in the United States

-Taxation of income in the United States has been practised since colonial times.
+Taxation of income in the United States has been practiced since colonial times.
 Some southern states imposed their own taxes on income from property, both before and after Independence.
 The Constitution empowered the federal government to raise taxes at a uniform rate throughout the nation, and required that "direct taxes" be imposed only in proportion to the Census population of each state.
 Federal income tax was first introduced under the Revenue Act of 1861 to help pay for the Civil War.
 It was renewed in later years and reformed in 1894 in the form of the Wilson-Gorman tariff.

 Legal challenges centered on whether the income tax then in force constituted a "direct tax".
 In the Springer v.
 United States case of 1881, the Supreme Court upheld the tax regime then in force.
 A 1894 statute was ruled unconstitutional in the case of Pollock v.
 Farmers' Loan and Trust Company.
 In response, the Sixteenth Amendment, proposed in 1909 and becoming law in 1913, cancelled the "apportionment" requirement for income taxes.
 Federal income tax was thereupon reintroduced in the Revenue Act of 1913.
 In the case of Brushaber v.
 Union Pacific Railroad Company (1916), the 1913 Act was ruled to be constitutional.
 A separate excise tax was also imposed on corporations.

 Subsequent legal actions were concerned with what should be counted as "income" under the 1913 Act.
 In Eisner v.
 Macomber (1920), the Supreme Court ruled that proportionate stock dividends were not taxable as income, on the grounds that the dividend income was not "severable" from the capital holding from which it was derived.
 Later decisions, however, have tended to limit this view of "severability," and to uphold the federal statutes as exertions of the power of Congress to tax.

 History through 1916

 Early history

-The first attempt to tax income in the United States was in 1643 when several colonies instituted a "faculties and abilities" tax.
+The first attempt to tax income in the British colonies not yet the United States was in 1643 when several colonies instituted a "faculties and abilities" tax.
 Tax collectors would literally go door to door and ask if the individual had income during the year.
 If so, the tax was computed on the spot.
 The income tax raised little revenue, and was viewed as a supplement to more traditional forms of property taxation.